Frequently Asked Questions

-A. Newly added in the 2015 crop year, users can open an existing plant inventory list, click File, Save As... from the pull-down menu, and enter the description and reference for the new plant inventory list.
-The original plant inventory list will remain unchanged.
+A. Yes!
+To save your modifications as a new plant inventory list while leaving the original plant inventory list unchanged, click File, Save As... from the pull-down menu, and enter the description and reference for the new plant inventory list.
 You will also be presented the option to save a new plant inventory list when you exit your plant inventory list after making changes.
 The original file will remain unchanged unless you clicked Save or pressed "Control+S" during your session.

 Q. Can I change plant sizes on a plant inventory list?